pragathi1286/RTOS---Wildfire-Detection-Controller/README.md

 A medium-priority task can make the situation worse by continuously executing while the low-priority task is unable to release the resource.

+---

-🛡️ Priority Inheritance
+# 🛡️ Priority Inheritance

-BLAZE-RT uses Priority Inheritance to handle priority inversion.
+BLAZE-RT uses **Priority Inheritance** to handle priority inversion.

 When a high-priority fire-response task is blocked by a low-priority task: